We Say, “Never Again!” | International Holocaust Remembrance Day

 It Matters How We Remember the Holocaust

-There have been comments about the Holocaust, comments that reflect opinions on how to remember.
-But we must be aware that words, when put into action, can change how history is remembered.
+There have been comments about the Holocaust that reflect opinions on how to remember.
+But we must be aware that words can change how history is remembered.

-Some time ago, a person stated that if they were to visit Auschwitz—the Nazi camp where approximately 1.1 million Jews were murdered—they would be overcome with emotion.
-This seems appropriate and reasonable.
-However, their response to the “overcome with emotion” was to…
+Some time ago, a person stated that if they were to visit Auschwitz—the Nazi camp where approximately 1.1 million Jews were murdered—they would be overcome with emotion, so much so that they’d want to…

 - Burn Auschwitz to the ground